xlsi/Maritime_Energy_Efficiency_Data_Visualization/README.md

-# Maritime Energy Efficiency Database
+# Maritime Energy Efficiency Data Visualization
 Data Management and Warehouse Project - create an interactive interface to present data in different dimensions and to visualize them to do exploratory analysis.

 ## Techniques